 Consultin a Legal Advisor

 If you have questions about how to best approach a situation, you should consult with a legal advisor.
 The information that you provide about your concerns should be provided in writing to allow your advisor to compile a plan of action.
-There are many divorce Attorneys who does not charge a fee for legal consultation.
+There are many divorce attorneys who do not charge a fee for legal consultation.
 If you decide that consulting with an attorney is necessary, be sure to find one who has years of experience handling cases similar to yours.

 Divorce attorneys can be divided into two major categories.
 These are attorneys who work exclusively with one side of a couples’ divorce, or what is known as an “amicus” or “in forma” divorce.
-Others can also exclusively dedicate their practices to one specific method of divorce settlement, like the collaborative divorce model, or the non-consolidative model, which permits them to deal with both parties’ interests.
+Others can also exclusively dedicate their practices to one specific method of the divorce settlement, like the collaborative divorce model, or the non-consolidative model, which permits them to deal with both parties’ interests.
 There is also the part-time practicing attorney, a divorce lawyer who practices full-time from the comfort of his or her home, or the paralegal-like attorney who works off-site from a private practice office or through the Internet.
-Regardless of which type of divorce attorney a couple chooses, the first step in the process is hiring the right lawyer, who will become a main link between all of the legal aspects of this complex proceeding.
+Regardless of which type of divorce attorney a couple chooses, the first step in the process is hiring the right lawyer, who will become the main link between all of the legal aspects of this complex proceeding.

 First Step In Proceeding with an Attorney

 The first step entails determining whether a couple is ready to make this important investment in finding the right divorce attorneys.
 The most obvious is to ask each spouse for recommendations, but that may not always work.
 It is not uncommon for some spouses to be resistant to the idea of seeing an attorney, and it is important for couples to realize that the legal system will present many challenges to them throughout the litigation process.
 Family law attorneys can be quite adept at handling these types of challenges, so don’t automatically dismiss an idea simply because you don’t want to take a chance on having problems with the legal system.
-It is often best to try to find a good family law attorney early in the process, before there are serious problems.
+It is often best to try to find a good family law attorney early in the process before there are serious problems.

 Another common issue when divorces come to light is that there are two different types of cases to be handled: those that require trial attorneys, and those that require no trial attorneys.
 While there are some obvious differences between the two types of cases, there are also some similarities.
 Both require the expertise and experience of trial attorneys, and both may require that the spouses hire separate attorneys.
 For example, in a case where one spouse sues the other, a trial attorney may be needed to represent that party in court.
 Similarly, when couples decide to try mediation as a way to settle their issues, either party may need a trial attorney to appear on their behalf in court.

 In addition, both parties may have questions or concerns regarding the advice that a trial lawyer may provide.
 For example, the trial lawyer will have to determine if there is a sufficient factual basis to support the parties’ positions, and he will have to investigate the credibility of any witnesses.
 Consulting attorneys are trained in these matters, and they can often put the client at ease during the discovery process and afterward.
-If a settlement agreement is reached, consulting attorneys can also help their clients to ensure that any financial details are legally binding, and that they do not need to worry about paying anything until the negotiations are complete.
+If a settlement agreement is reached, consulting attorneys can also help their clients to ensure that any financial details are legally binding and that they do not need to worry about paying anything until the negotiations are complete.

 The final way that divorce attorneys can help clients minimize their divorce costs is by providing them with a free divorce survey that they can mail to everyone in the household.
-Surveys are becoming more popular because they offer useful information about the changes people experience after a marriage dissolution.
+Surveys are becoming more popular because they offer useful information about the changes people experience after marriage dissolution.
 In particular, it helps them learn how to deal with the various changes that may occur both physically and mentally, and it can help them find helpful answers to important questions.
 A good divorce survey will cover all of the issues that may arise, and it can even include an explanation of why consulting attorneys are often necessary.

 Divorce Attorneys can also provide their clients with referrals to professional lawyers, child custody attorneys, and other professionals that may be able to help.
 These professionals often make good suggestions to clients, but they cannot give a recommendation without contacting the attorney first.
 Consulting with an attorney before deciding on any type of representation is important.
-Divorce Attorneys can give the client a lot of helpful information, and the attorney can recommend the best professional in the field for that particular client.
+Divorce or a family attorney can give the client a lot of helpful information, and the attorney can recommend the best professional in the field for that particular client.